EnukondaJahnavi/CodeAlpha-Task-1-Image-Gallery-Jahnavi-Enukonda/README.md

 - Modern teal/blue dark theme

 ## Technologies

+- HTML5
+- CSS3
-HTML5, CSS3, JavaScript
+- JavaScript

+## How to Run

+1. Download or clone the repository.
-Open `index.html` in a browser to run the project.
+2. Open `index.html` in a web browser.
+3. Explore the gallery and use the filters, lightbox, navigation, and shuffle features.